-In February 1908, two of Grimsby's most modern steam trawlers and their crews were selected and purchased for mine-sweeping trials off the island of Portland on the Dorset coast.
+In February 1908, two of Grimsby's most modern steam trawlers were purchased and their crews selected for mine-sweeping trials off the Isle of Portland on the Dorset coast.
 These were Andes (GY5) and Algoma (GY6), both built in North Shields in 1899.
 They developed a method using wires strung between them, positioned about 400 yards (370 m) apart.
 Underwater 'kites' regulated the depth of the wires.